コンテンツにスキップ

 What is the "Kamakura Free Environmental Bill"?

-This is a great value all-day pass that allows you to ride five bus routes and the Enoshima Electric Railway, which operates within designated areas, as many times as you like for one day to enjoy sightseeing in the Kamakura area.
+This is a great value all-day pass that allows you to enjoy sightseeing in the Kamakura area by riding five bus routes and the Enoshima Electric Railway, which operates within designated areas, as many times as you like for one day.

-If you use this free ticket, you can receive special discounts and gifts at approximately 70 participating stores, temples, shrines, etc.
+If you use this free ticket, you can also receive discounts and free gifts at approximately 70 participating stores, temples, shrines, etc.

 Sales location: